 Shadows can be tricky, especially in overhead photography.

-This post will make it easy for you to control them so your flat lays come out exactly as you want them to.
+This post will make it easy for you to control your shadows, so your flat lays come out exactly as you want them to.

-Follow the tips below and most of the harsh shadows can be avoided in your flat lays:
+Follow the tips below and most of the harsh shadows can be avoided when you take flat lay photos from above:

 - Use a diffuser on your light source.

-- Use a white reflector or bounce card.
+- Use a white reflector or white foam core / bounce card.

 - Position your tallest items furthest away from your light source.